 To lure the Dodgers across the country, the city of Los Angeles evicted local residents from the Chavez Ravine area, north of downtown, where the team planned to build a new stadium.
 Many of these residents were Mexican Americans, who became embittered and remained cool to the Dodgers for decades afterward.

 O’Malley once wished out loud for a “Mexican Sandy Koufax,” a pitcher who could capture fans’ imaginations the way the Hall of Famer had.
-Mike Brita, a Dodgers scout since 1978, found him in Etchohuaquila, Mexico (population 857 in 2020), roughly 1,000 miles northwest of Mexico City.
-"The Dodgers lucked out," Arellano says of Brita's discovery.
+Mike Brito, a Dodgers scout since 1978, found him in Etchohuaquila, Mexico (population 857 in 2020), roughly 1,000 miles northwest of Mexico City.
+"The Dodgers lucked out," Arellano says of Brito's discovery.

 As Fernandomania was taking off, Mike Littwin, then a reporter for the Los Angeles Times, visited the pitcher's hometown.
 “His family lived on a dirt road that was filled with potholes,” he says.
 “The potholes were as big as some of the houses.
 They had no telephone, so we surprised them.
 But they could not have been sweeter.